 The short answer is no, sorry.
 Once you have access to the download link, there's really no going back.
 If you feel you have just cause for a refund, I'd like to think I can be pretty fair, so please contact me and we'll get it sorted.

-When I started designing my site and thinking about how I wanted to represent my personal brand, I knew typography was going to be a very important piece.
-I tend to be very minimal and let things be more type driven, so the nuances of whatever font I used would need to convey the exactly right feeling.
-In searching through my catalog of fonts and what I could find around the web, I was able to land on several options that I felt were about right.
-As I started designing and getting to see how they felt being applied to different scenarios, I kept finding things I didn’t like about them all.
+When I started designing my site and thinking about how I wanted to represent my brand, type was a big question mark.
+Whatever font I used would need to convey just the right feeling through a lot of nuance.
+I was able to land on several options that I felt were about right... but as I started designing, I kept finding things I didn’t like about each of them.
 Some were great in all caps, but had wonky lowercase characters.
 Some just had odd-ball characters that made no sense.
 Some didn’t have all the weights I was looking for.
 Some didn’t have special characters.
 Without boring you any further, I found reasons to not like any of them through this process of designing my brand (over 2 years.)

-After a lot of churn, I came to believe I would just have to compromise on a font that I felt would be the best of whats available.
+After a lot of churn, I knew I didn't want to compromise on a font– its just too important.
 With the prospects of going independent, I began to fixate on just how much more important my personal brand will be going forward.
-After a lot of thought, I came to the conclusion that compromising on a cornerstone of my brand was a shitty yield for the effort already poured into it.
-Out of frustration, I basically thought “fuck it, I should just make it myself” without any experience or understanding of actually making a font myself.
+Eventually I came to the conclusion that compromising on a cornerstone of my brand was a shitty yield for the effort already poured into it.
+Out of frustration, I basically thought “fuck it, I should just make it myself”... without any experience or understanding of actually making a font myself.
 So...
 I got the trial of FontLab.
 It kinda made sense.
 Made characters.
 Bought FontLab after the trial lapsed.

 Having done that churn on my personal brand for years, I had a pretty good idea of the look I wanted going in.
 While my tastes have certainly evolved over the years, I feel I've always had these through-lines in my personal preferences:

 After reading that list, you might (rightly) point out that some of those things are at odds with each other– or at least have friction.
 Such as 'clean' and 'imperfect' (amongst others).
 Two opposing characteristics can co-exist in fonts, but it's definitely a balancing act.
-There's a lot of different ways in which to achieve a balance within type design, and none of them appear to be an exact science... how a fonts generally 'feels' is still a bit arbitrary to me.
-There's a lot of people who want to create a font entirely within a quantitized system mapped to the golden ratio– but to me the result will be sterile, or kitschy depending on the base unit.
-Like most of my design, I landed somewhere in the realm of systemizing most aspects, but finding opportunistic (and purposeful) places to divert.
-I kept thinking back to my music production days and appreciating the intentionally off-beat notes that creates a swing/groove, that would in-turn add character and a humanistic element.
-(Listen to J Dilla's drums if you want a reference of what I'm after here.)
-I'm sure purist will shit on it, but I really don't care.
-This is not for sale, and I don't want anyone else to want this font anyways.
+There's a lot of different ways in which to achieve a balance within type design, and none of them appear to be an exact science... how a font generally 'feels' is still a bit arbitrary to me.
+There's a lot of people who want to create a font entirely within a quantized system mapped to some golden ratio... but I think will create something sterile, or kitschy depending on the base unit.
+Like most of my design, I systemizing most core components, but found opportunistic (and purposeful) places to divert.
+It's a generous comparison, but it's like J Dilla's drums... there's soul and character in imperfection.
+I'm sure purist will shit on it and call it lazy, but I really don't care.

 Knowing that I didn't want everything mathematically perfect, I would draw characters using a lot of math-based shapes and curves, but ultimately trust my eye as I modified them.
 In analyzing other fonts and understanding typography in general, you come to learn that different types of shapes sitting next to each other can optically effect each other.
 A prime example is the rounded shapes that duck below the baseline to look level with flat bottomed shapes sitting on the baseline.
 Things like that reinforce my belief that that I should basically trust my eye since even the fundamentals of type design already diverge from mathematical parity.